alephgamma/RHCA-study-notes/3_EX280_study_notes.md

 Configure Security Context Constraints (SCC)

 ### Requirements
-* Using a new project, deploy gitlab server from `quay.io/redhattraining/gitlab-ce:8.4.3-ce.0`
+* Using a new project, deploy a gitlab server from `quay.io/redhattraining/gitlab-ce:8.4.3-ce.0`

 ### Task breakdown
 4.1.
 Create the gitlab project and deploy the app